Kargichauhan/Kargichauhan.github.io/_pages/shadowCV.md

-# Shadow CV

 Inspired by [Melanie Stefan’s](https://www.nature.com/articles/nj7322-467a) article and others, this is my Shadow CV, a record of my failures, rejections, and setbacks.

 It reminds me that growth often comes from perseverance through challenges.

 ---